causiq/logary/README.md

 github logary/logary src/Logary.Facade/Facade.fs
 ```

-In my Rakefile I have a small replacement script, which sets the library's
+In my Rakefile I have a small replacement script that sets the library's
 namespace inside the referenced `Facade.fs` file.

 ```bash